Skip to Main Content

 Documentation effectively connects humans and machines.

-Why writing documentation:
+Why writing documentation is important:

 You will be using your code in 6 months